ruxailab/figma-vr-unity-converter/README.md

 Before starting, you need to have an account and install [Unity (2021.3)](https://unity.com/en/download) and [Figma](https://www.figma.com/downloads/) on your computer.
 Then install Unity UI Rounded Corners following the [documentation](https://github.com/kirevdokimov/Unity-UI-Rounded-Corners).

 ### How to Install
-Primeiramente realize o [download dos plugins do Unity e Figma](https://github.com/uramakilab/figma-vr-unity-converter/releases) no GitHub.
+First perform [download Unity and Figma plugins](https://github.com/uramakilab/figma-vr-unity-converter/releases) on GitHub.

 <img src="/assets/download.gif">

-Com o Unity aberto importe o plugin para o Unity.
+With Unity open importer plugin for Unity.

 <img src="/assets/importUnity.gif">

-Em seguida extraia o arquivo zip e importe o manifest plugin para o Figma.
+Then extract the zip file and import the plugin manifest to Figma.

 <img src="/assets/importFigma.gif">

 ### How to Use
-Para utilizar o Figma Convert primeiramente desenhe um ou mais interfaces (importante as interfaces precição ser componentes).
+To use Figma Convert first draw one or more interfaces (it is important that precision interfaces are components).

 <img src="/assets/interfaceFigma.png">

-Em seguida selecione os componentes que deseja exportar para o Unity e click no icone do Figma para abrir o menu, vá em plugin, development e FTU (Figma To Unity).
-Nesse plugin você irá posicionar todas as interfaces que foram criadas, de forma que deseje que elas sejam posicionadas no Unity.
+Then select the components you want to export to Unity and click on the Figma icon to open the menu, go to plugin, development and FTU (Figma To Unity).
+In this plugin you will position all the interfaces that were created, in a way that you want them to be positioned in Unity.

 <img src="/assets/pluginFigma.gif">

-Agora vá no Unity click em tools, Figma Convert.
-Com a janela do Figma Convert click em Login Browser para que possa ser obtido o token automaticamente ou insira o token manualmente.
-Em seguida copie a url do Documento da Unity e por final click em Download Projet.
+Now go to Unity click on tools, Figma Convert.
+With the window of Figma Convert click on Login Browser so that the token can be obtained automatically or enter the token manually.
+Then copy the url of the Unity Document and finally click on Download Project.

 <img src="/assets/pluginUnity.gif">